nirrotsh/reactjs_workshop/day01/ex2/README.md

 # React.js Workshop

-## Day 1, Excersize 2: First React Component
+## Day 1, Exercise 2: First React Component
-By Low and Custome, our first foray into a new framework / language must be an **Hello World** application.
+By Low and Custom, our first foray into a new framework / language must be an **Hello World** application.
-In this excersize we create such an application, but with a fully working development enviroment - that will serve us for the rest of the workshop.
+In this exercise we create such an application, but with a fully working development environment - that will serve us for the rest of the workshop.

 #### Assumptions:
- - Fully working enviromrnt from the end of [exercise 1][RWS_EX1]
+ - Fully working environment from the end of [exercise 1][RWS_EX1]
- - If you downloded it from GIT: Install the global tools described in [exercise 1][RWS_EX1] and do `npm install` to install all the packages
+ - If you downloaded it from GIT: Install the global tools described in [exercise 1][RWS_EX1] and do `npm install` to install all the packages

 ### Step1: Installing React dependencies
 First we need to install React and ReactDom and their type definitions